-Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH). · Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure. · Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
+Exceptions Who to contact Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
+The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters directly with their employer.
 Referrals can be made at: www.education.gov.uk/contactus .
 Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
-You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint. · Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.

-· Staff conduct Complaints about staff will be considered under the school's internal disciplinary procedures, if appropriate.
+You may also be able to complain directly to the LA or the Department for Education (see link above), depending on the substance of your complaint.
+Staff grievances Complaints from staff will be dealt with under the Trust's internal grievance procedures, which is published on the Trust's website.
+Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
 However, the complainant will be notified that the matter is being addressed.